UltraEngine/Documentation/CPP/CreateMesh.md

 If the indices array size is not evenly divisible by the number of indices per primitive then NULL is returned.

-If the indice array contains invalid vertex indices then NULL is returned.
+If the indices array contains invalid vertex indices then NULL is returned.